People sitting at a conference table with one person standing up

 • Elective courses chosen to advance your academic and professional interests.

-• Capstone course in which students receive advising and support while their capstone paper or their thesis.
+• Capstone course in which students receive advising and support while writing their capstone paper or their thesis.

 Students typically specialize in either mathematics or science education.